Birding Ireland

 Birds Ireland A to Z

-Some of the birds that you can see in Ireland are widespread and well known.
-Birds such as the Robin, the House Sparrow and the Blue Tit are common throughout Ireland.
-Other common birds in Ireland that we would see on a daily basis include the Herring Gull, The Rook and Starling.
-In fact most of us can easily identify garden birds and some types of gulls and crows.
+Some of the birds that you will find in Ireland are widespread and well known.
+The Robin, the House Sparrow and the Blue Tit are common throughout Ireland.
+Other common birds in Ireland that you will see regularly, include the Herring Gull, the Rook and the Starling.
+However, the variety of bird types in Ireland will change throughout the year.
+In fact, many birds migrate to Ireland in Spring and remain throughout the summer.
+Among these birds are the Swallow, the Swift, the House Martin and the Sand Martin.